 What are the disadvantages of cold showers?
 Are cold showers ever bad for you?

 Overall they pose little risk for causing any damage or real distress, even though they can definitely be uncomfortable temporarily.
 You may notice some redness after you’re done showering, which is normal due to increased blood flow.

 That being said, it’s probably best to avoid very cold showers if you’re dealing with certain health problems, such as:

 - Being underweight or having an eating disorder (which can lead to feeling cold anyway)

 - Having a sensitive heart or respiratory issue that causes trouble breathing/gasping for air (speak with your doctor first)

 - Hypothermia (when you’re already cold)

-- Research suggests that cold shower benefits include: increasing alertness and energy, lowering inflammation and muscle soreness, improving blood flow and oxygen uptake, and reducing anxiety and poor moods.
+- Why is a cold shower good for you?
+Research suggests that cold shower benefits include increasing alertness and energy, lowering inflammation and muscle soreness, improving blood flow and oxygen uptake, and reducing anxiety and poor moods.

-- Cold exposure helps your body learn to adapt to stress, increases circulation and may boost your metabolism.
+- Cold exposure works by helping your body learn to adapt to stress.
+It also increases circulation and may boost your metabolism.

 - How should you start?
-Begin with brief periods of about 30 seconds, then work your way up to 3 minutes + of continuous cold.
+Begin with brief periods of about 30 seconds, and then work your way up to three minutes or more of continuous cold.
 You can also alternate between hot and cold for about 10 minutes.